boardens/simple-pastebin/README.md

 # simple-pastebin-wrapper
 🧷 Simple pastebin unofficial wrapper based on web automations.

+> Interact with pastebin without API key or token.

+- Paste, either logged in or anonymously
+- 200+ selectable languages for syntax highlighting
+- Set expiry times on pastes
+- Set public/private/unlisted status for pastes

 ## Get started

 **Note** : Python 3.6 or higher is required.